Shashuworries/CROPCAREAI/README.md

 6. Mohanty, S. P., et al. (2016).
 "Using Deep Learning for Image-Based Plant Disease Detection." *Frontiers in Plant Science*, 7, 1419.
 7. Weiss, M., et al. (2020).
 "Remote Sensing for Agricultural Applications: A Meta-Review." *Remote Sensing of Environment*, 237, 111593.

-(Back to top)

----

 ## 🙏 Acknowledgements

-We would like to thank our internal guide **Dr. Siddharth Singh Chouhan** for continually guiding and actively participating in this project, and providing valuable suggestions throughout.
-We also thank **Dr. G. Prabu Kanna** (PC-Lead) and **Dr. Pon Harshavardhanan** (Dean), School of Computing Science Engineering and Artificial Intelligence, for their valuable support and encouragement, along with all the technical and teaching staff who extended support directly or indirectly.
+We would like to thank our internal guide **Dr. ANIL KUMAR MISHRA** for continually guiding and actively participating in this project, and providing valuable suggestions throughout.
+We also thank **Dr. JITHENDRA PRATAP SINGH** (PC-Lead) and **Dr. ** (Dean), School of Computing Science Engineering and Artificial Intelligence, for their valuable support and encouragement, along with all the technical and teaching staff who extended support directly or indirectly.

-(Back to top)

----

 ## 📄 License

 Developed as part of the **VIT Bhopal Capstone Project (DSN4096)** for academic purposes.

-(Back to top)